Frequently asked questions

-Summer of Tech roles are NOT suitable for remote working.
 Students & grads need to sit with their mentor or team as much as possible.
-We ask that you provide a work station and all the necessary tools for them to do their job.
+We ask that you provide all the necessary tools for them to do their job.
 Just like a normal employee.

 A fair wage

 Summer of Tech is a paid work experience programme.
-We recommend you pay your interns at least Living Wage (which is $21.15/hour from mid-2019), but if your industry/business can only afford the NZ minimum wage, then you may have students willing to join you.
+We recommend you pay your interns at least Living Wage (which is $22.10/hour from 1 Sept 2020), but if your industry/business can only afford the NZ minimum wage, then you may have students willing to join you.
 Tech is a highly skilled industry, students have loans and other commitments, and SoT is all about welcoming and valuing newbies into the Tech industry.
 For more background on why you should pay your interns, check out this blog post.

 Can you help us hire graduates?